Glossary – Words, terms, and the abuse of language.

 Regulatory Capture Lab is a new collaboration between the Centre for Digital Rights and FRIENDS.
 Together we are building a clear, research-informed picture of how decision-making works in Canada, to document the crossover between public offices and corporate interests, and to stimulate debate about power and influence in Canadian digital policy.
 Contact us at info@regulatorycapturelab.ca.

 Research support for this project was provided by students from McMaster University’s Master of Public Policy in Digital Society program.
-Graphic art by Michèle Champagne.
+Graphic art, typesetting, and micro-site by Michèle Champagne.
 Edit by No Media.

 Read our privacy policy.